austincodeit/AGOL-Scripts/README.md

 # AGOL-Scripts
 Miscellaneous Python scripts for accessing ArcGIS Online data programmatically

+##### delete_all_features.py
+There are situations when you may want to delete all features from an ArcGIS Online feature service without deleting the service itself.
+This is particularly handy during testing, when you want to preserve your web map pop-ups, symbols, etc.

 ##### Replace_Feature_Service_Features.py
 Deletes all features in a service (or modify query as needed) and loads new features to the service from an arc-exported JSON stored in the same folder from which the script is run.